xdaybreakerx/XanderSalathe_T1A3/README.md

     Once the program is launched, use the parent menu to create, or update an existing character sheet.
 Once a valid character sheet is created, you can then enter combat.

+    - If a question asks for inputs based on a prompt with (), then the input will be the letter within the brackets.
+    - Eg, if given the option to select: great(s)word, great(a)xe, or (m)aul - the expected input is either 's', 'a', or 'm' respectively.

     During the combat loop you can:
     - Enter Rage
     - Attack with disadvantage, advantage, or as a straight roll